codeplaysoftware/standards-proposals/spec-constant/index.md

   }
 }
 ```
-In this example, `blockSize` is now a specialization constant holding the value same value as before, meaning that the value is now injected inside the module, allow the OpenCL consumer to use the value in the optimizations.
+In this example, `blockSize` is now a specialization constant holding the value same value as before, meaning that the value is now injected inside the module, allow the OpenCL consumer to use the value in the optimizations (loop unrolling for instance).
 Note that the specialization constant ID is independent from the template parameter `T` from which the kernel depends on.
 This means that all kernel instances will share the same value.